elvisonob/js-functions-understanding/answers.md

 Question 5: The value logged inside the function call with 'console.log(num1)' will return no value or undefined because nothing was returned inside the function call.

-The values 10 and 2 were given outside the function call, hence it can't take effect inside without a return statement
+The values 10 and 2 were given outside the function call, hence it can't take effect inside without a return statement.

 Result:undefined

+Question 6: the function with the argument 'num1' was called at the end of the question, hence after the 'console.log' inside the function was called, it will return 2.

+Result:2
+Update:I was wrong about this and after talking to the patient, witty, intelligent, nice and understanding tutor, I got a better understanding.

+Question 7:'count++' means one number is being added.
+So, the value of counter will be 3 because counter was originally 1 and then it was called 2 more times.

+Result:3